gauge-sh/tach/README.md

 # utils/module.yml
 tags: ["utils"]
 ```
-Next, specify the dependencies in `modguard.yml` in the root of your project:
+Next, specify the allowed dependencies for each tag in `modguard.yml` in the root of your project:
 ```yaml
 # [root]/modguard.yml
 tags: